-Quadro Frames Inc. is a small producer and distributor of picture frames that wants to aggressively expand into the United States.
-Its legacy systems lacked the automation to handle large retailers and impeded the business visibility required to effectively manage operations.
-After implementing the SAP Business One application, Quadro Frames increased its order volumes, reduced manual workload, and achieved the business visibility and automation necessary to handle new customers.
+Quadro Frames is a small producer and distributor of picture frames that wants to aggressively expand into the United States.
+Their legacy systems lacked the automation to handle large retailers and impeded the business' visibility required to effectively manage operations.
+After implementing the SAP Business One application, Quadro Frames increased their order volumes, reduced manual workload, and achieved the business visibility and automation necessary to handle new customers.

 When the Franz brothers started a picture frame company in 1996, they ventured into unknown territory.
-“We actually ran an automotive business,” says Fab Franz, co-owner of Quadro Frames Inc. “And we simply decided we wanted to try something else.”
+“We actually ran an automotive business,” says Fab Franz, co-owner of Quadro Frames.
+“And we simply decided we wanted to try something else.”

 The Winnipeg, Manitoba-based company now manufactures, imports and distributes picture frames for customers across North America.
-To expand into the U.S. market, the company needed to replace manual processes supported by legacy systems that lacked the automation to handle large orders from big retailers.
+To expand into the U.S. market, they needed to replace manual processes supported by legacy systems that lacked the automation to handle large orders from big retailers.
 Inventory management and warehouse operations needed to be part of an integrated system.
-The company also lacked the visibility to identify inefficiencies and make rapid business decisions.
+They also lacked the visibility to identify inefficiencies and make rapid business decisions.

-Quadro Frames chose the SAP Business One application because it supports automation for the company’s key business processes and delivers an accurate, unified picture of critical business information in real time.
-The company liked the software’s strong inventory control functionality and support for order automation with large retailers.
-In addition, the Franz brothers and their team liked that the software integrated tightly with partner solutions being implemented simultaneously—including inventory forecasting software from Valogix Inc. and warehouse management software from N’Ware Technologies Inc., both SAP partners.
+Quadro Frames chose the SAP Business One application because it supports automation for the company’s key business processes and delivers an accurate, unified picture of critical business information in real-time.
+They liked the software’s strong inventory control functionality and support for order automation with large retailers.
+In addition, the Franz brothers and their team liked that the software integrated tightly with partner solutions being implemented simultaneously—including inventory forecasting software from Valogix and warehouse management software from N’Ware Technologies, both SAP partners.

-Quadro Frames chose ProjectLine Solutions Inc. as its implementation partner, which offered the right mix of knowledge, reputation and focus on customer service.
+Quadro Frames chose ProjectLine Solutions as their implementation partner, as they offered the right mix of knowledge, reputation and focus on customer service.
 An SAP partner, ProjectLine offered a proven implementation methodology targeted to the needs of customers using SAP Business One.
 The implementation took just six weeks.
 A decision to use historical data stored in legacy systems eliminated the need for data conversion, helping to speed completion.

 With the project complete, Quadro Frames has increased its order volume and existing customers, and is now poised to expand rapidly in the United States.
-The company has reduced its workload—eliminating manual orders, reducing seasonal and contingent employees, and enabling higher productivity at current staffing levels.
+They have reduced their workload—eliminating manual orders, reducing seasonal and contingent employees, and enabling higher productivity at current staffing levels.
 With accurate inventory control, planning and forecasting, the company has reduced safety stock levels and automated ordering processes with key retailers.

-The company also consolidated its electronic data interface (EDI) sources into one solution provided by SAP partner True Commerce Inc. This has helped reduce EDI costs by 80%.
+Quadro also consolidated their electronic data interface (EDI) sources into one solution provided by SAP partner True Commerce.
+This has helped reduce EDI costs by 80%.

 Today, the company has a single, reliable source of information that supports detailed reporting and instant data visibility.
 Meaningful performance metrics from inventory and warehouse operations enable managers to more accurately determine inventory on hand.
 “SAP Business One gave us a better handle on our business,” says Franz.
 “We can now see opportunities to improve process efficiencies where we couldn’t before.”